daviesjamie/dotfiles/README.md

 Lists all dotfiles in the repo that have been linked into the user's home directory.
 Can be used with the unlinked option to instead list all dotfiles that haven't been linked into the home directory.

 **`add <files>`**<br />
 Moves the specified configuration file(s) to the dotfiles repository.
-Will automatically create the appropriate folder structure inside the dotfiles repo. *Warning:* likely to die horrifically if used on a file outside of the the home directory tree!
+Will automatically create the appropriate folder structure inside the dotfiles repo. *Warning:* likely to die horrifically if used on a file outside of the home directory tree!

 **`edit <dotfile>`**<br />
 Opens up the system `$EDITOR` (or `vim`, if `$EDITOR` doesn't exist) to edit the specified dotfile.